The details announced in the Autumn Budget 2024

 Capital gains tax

 Capital gains tax (CGT), which is charged on the profit when assets are sold, such as second homes and shares, is also to be increased.
 It is currently charged at a starting rate of 10% on profits of £3,000 or 18% for residential property.
 The starting rate will increase from 10% to 18% while the rate for residential property will remain at 18%.
-The higher rate currently charged is 20% on the profit gained from the sale of an asset or 24% for residential property gains.
+Currently, the higher rate charged is 20% on the profit gained from the sale of an asset or 24% for residential property gains.
 The rate of 20% will increase to 24% while the rate of 24% for residential property gains will remain the same.

 Capital gains tax on carried interest will be increased to 32% from April 2025.
 Further reforms will be delivered from April 2026.